bausteine-der-datenanalyse/w-python-minimal-en/lernziele.md

-In diesem Bausteine werden die Grundzüge der Programmierung mit Python vermittelt.
+In this module, the fundamentals of programming with Python are taught.
-In diesem Baustein lernen Sie ...
+In this module, you will learn …

-  - Grundlagen des Programmierens
+- the basics of programming

-  - Ausgaben in Python, Grundlegende Datentypen, FLusskontrolle
+- output in Python, basic data types, flow control

-  - die Dokumentation zu lesen und zu verwenden
+- how to read and use documentation

-  - Module und Pakete laden
+- how to import modules and packages